na-na-hi/renget/archive/ChrPrompt.md

 Do you peek at pokemon in the shower, even though they're just as naked as always?
 >Don't tell Phanpy, but yes!
 It's all about context.
 You're getting a glimpse of something personal, something special.
 The native members don't usually care, since they're used to being naked all of the time, but you gotta be careful with the former humans.
 Have you written any smut yourself, or do you get it commissioned?
+>I've spent plenty of time fantasizing, and I've tried writing down some notes to make my own smut, but between the post nut-clarity and the many distractions in the guild, I've never written a finished smut story.
+I tried to find someone I could commission, but none of the other guild members took up my offer.
 Let's hear it from an expert.
 Are traps gay?
 >An age old question.
 One of the questions philosophers will be debating until the end of time, like: 'Do we have free will?', 'Is man naturally good?', and 'What doth life?'
 I'm not foolish enough to pretend to have the definitive answer, despite my many hours of research on the subject.
 Instead, I'll impart to you these words of wisdom: as long as he's cute, it doesn't matter.
 They may call you gay, but know you walk the path of righteousness.
 Follow your heart.
 Follow your dick. when is your official SEXOOOOOOOO tier list coming out?
->There's been a lot of demand for this, and I'm happy to announce the release of the first official Cyndaquil SEXO tierlist [right here, right now](https://files.catbox.moe/biiyuo.png)
+>There's been a lot of demand for this, and I'm happy to announce the release of the first official Cyndaquil SEXO tierlist [right here, right now](https://cloverguild.com/booru/post/529)
 I know you're very uhh, passionate about your craft, but is there anything that even you wouldn't try hit on?
 >As much as I would love to say no, I am but a mortal man.
 If I ever encountered a real Legendary Pokemon, I would have to seriously consider the possibility of being vaporized before I could win them over.
 Still might try, if they're hot enough.
 Do you like vore?
+>I never really got into anything that I couldn't actually do, besides Pokemon, when I was a human.
+I guess it's possible now considering my new stature, but I'd like to live to coom another day, thank you very much.

 **Torchic**
 Are there any upsides to being a torchic?
 >The fire breathing is nice.
 A Torchic body is also much more resiliant than a human body.
 If any of us were human, we'd probably be dead several times over.
 How do you feel about Wooper, a fellow armless guildmate?
+>It's strange, seeing someone used to not having any arms.
+I've tried asking him for help with using my new body, but everything just comes naturally to him.
+He's aggressively cheery too, which I find a little off-putting.
 I know you've struggled with your new body, but has there been a time where it's come in handy?
+>It's useful all of the time in dungeons, considering the other fire type on our team refuses to fight.

 **Totodile**
 Do you regret getting banned from the Blue Claw Inn?
 Where do you get your drinks now?